 Semeru Volcano

-Semeru volcano is situated in the Bromo Tengger Semeru National Park in south-east Java.
-The volcano, which rises to an altitude of 3676m at the S end of a volcanic massif extending N to the Tengger caldera, has been in almost continuous eruption since 1967.
-The eruptions are predominantly vulcanian in nature, although periods of heightened activity involving larger explosive events, block lava flows and pyroclastic flows have occurred.
-During the rainy season, huge lahars have been responsible for extensive devastation.
+Semeru has been in almost continuous eruption since 1967.
+The eruptions are predominantly strombolian / weak vulcanian in nature, although periods of heightened activity involving larger explosive events, block lava flows and pyroclastic flows occur.
 Access to the summit region is usually permitted, yet ballistics may reach the crater rim and have caused injuries or fatalities in the past.
-A more detailed summary of the current eruptive phase follows.

 Tengger Caldera Bromo Semeru Nighttime Eruption Semeru Volcano